The Bidens’ dinner date at Fiola Mare shows they’re still creatures of habit

 Beyond the expected establishment-style dining that Le Dip, as locals refer to it, and Fiola Mare represent, the couple has made a point of also picking a handful of small, independent businesses around Washington to patronize for takeout, some of which are women- and minority-owned.

-The president made a post-church bagel stop at the Georgetown branch of the Call Your Mother deli in January, which have could be seen as a gesture of support for struggling small businesses.
+The president made a post-church bagel stop at the Georgetown branch of the Call Your Mother deli in January, which could be seen as a gesture of support for struggling small businesses.
 Call Your Mother in particular was seen as a mid-pandemic success story, opening a second location on Capitol Hill amid lockdowns.

 And does Jill Biden merely like sweet French treats?
 Perhaps, but a pre-Valentine’s Day shopping trip to the Sweet Lobby, a pint-size bakery noted for its multihued macarons, similarly had the effect of boosting an establishment led by a woman of color and an immigrant: Owner Winnette McIntosh Ambrose is originally from Trinidad.